efarish/portfolio/mobile/kivy_gps_tracker/README.md

 * Lambdas deployed to a public subnet have no internet access.
 Therefore, a VPC Interface Endpoint is used to access AWS services.
 * The ECS service is secured by using its security group to restrict inbound access to API Gateway, Cloud Map, and Lambda.
 * Some of the AWS resources provisioned were included for personal didactic teaching.
 For example, the Lambda Authorizer was included to experiment with securing an API Gateway.
+ECS is used to implement the endpoints instead of Lambda.
 Also, using the AWS account default VPC would also have been cheaper, but less interesting.

 A final note on costs.
 For small ECS clusters, the AWS cost for public IPs and VPC endpoints is less than that of NAT gateways.
 Furthermore, the costs for an application load balancers are much more than Cloud Map.
 For larger clusters, this is probably not true.